CBEP-SoCB-Details/CBEP_OA/Analysis/Tidal_Analysis.md

 ```

 The following loads existing data, including a “temperature corrected”
-pCO<sub>2</sub> value based on Takehashi et al. 2002.
+pCO<sub>2</sub> value based on Takahashi et al. 2002.
 It then collapses
 that data to daily summaries.

 > Takahashi, Taro & Sutherland, Stewart & Sweeney, Colm & Poisson, Alain